-- REQUIREMENTS: These are things you must do when considering purchases and implementing SNAP-Ed activities in order to be reimbursed for them. - ALLOWABLES: These are activities and expenses that can be reimbursed or used if they: - o Meet SNAP-Ed guidelines and criteria for allowability and reasonable and necessary; - o Are included in the Program Summary included with your contract; and - Are included in the budget included with your contract. - UNALLOWABLES: These are activities and expenses that are not allowable under MFF's SNAP-Ed guidelines and do not meet criteria for allowability and reasonable and necessary.
+- REQUIREMENTS: These are things you must do when considering purchases and implementing SNAP-Ed activities in order to be reimbursed for them. - ALLOWABLES: These are activities and expenses that can be reimbursed or used if they: - Meet SNAP-Ed guidelines and criteria for allowability and reasonable and necessary; and - o Are included in the Program Summary and Budget included with your contract. - UNALLOWABLES: These are activities and expenses that are not allowable under MFF's SNAP-Ed guidelines and do not meet criteria for allowability and reasonable and necessary.
 These expenses cannot be reimbursed with SNAP-Ed funding.

-Program Parameters are aligned with the current FY 2022 USDA SNAP-Ed Guidance.
+Program Parameters are aligned with the current FY 2023 USDA SNAP-Ed Guidance.

-If you are ever unsure of the program parameters, please contact your MFF SNAP-Ed Project Manager before any money is spent.
-They will help you determine whether your proposed program activities or expenses are in compliance with MFF SNAP-Ed Program Parameters.
+If you are ever unsure of the program parameters, please contact your MFF Project Manager before any money is spent.
+They will help you determine whether your proposed program activities or expenses are in compliance with SNAP-Ed at MFF Program Parameters.